Infrastructure Insights Portfolio Insights

 Portfolio Highlights

-Our global listed infrastructure strategies outperformed infrastructure benchmarks and global equities for the month.
+Our global listed infrastructure strategies underperformed global equities, though performed in line with relevant infrastructure benchmarks for the month.

 All returns are in local currency.